aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/ResetCamera.md

 # ResetCamera
-A reset camera zone ???
+A zone where the camera is reset to default via MainManager.ResetCamera when the player enters it.

 ## Data Arrays
+None.

 ## Setup
 A few adjustements occurs:
-- The entity's `alwaysactive` is set to true
+- The entity.`alwaysactive` is set to true
 - The gameObject's isStatic is set to true
-- The entity's `rigid` is placed in kinematic mode without gravity
+- The entity.`rigid` is placed in kinematic mode without gravity
 - `nointeract` is set to true
 - The layer is set to 0 (default)
 - The `scol` is disabled